As an importer, you must aware of the Assessable value and other value calculations.

 If you have already calculated the AV and BCD, then Landed value calculation very easy for you.

-To calculate Landed value you need to Add Assessable value (AV) and basic customs duty (BCD).
+To calculate the Landed value you need to Add the Assessable value (AV) and basic customs duty (BCD).

 Assessable value (AV) = Rs.1211.25/- + Basic Customs Duty (BCD) = RS.121.125/-